Ashley L’Etoile ’19

 Inspired by high school government and civics classes, Ashley L’Etoile felt the call to serve.
 She joined the Rhode Island Army National Guard when she was 18.
 She then worked her way through college, deployment to Kuwait and law school, selecting Northeastern because of the co-op program.

-Today, she’s deeply involved in analyzing and negotiating contracts related to CVS Health’s acquisition of insurance giant Aetna.
 As always, her values guide her goals: she views helping CVS pass savings along to customers as a civic duty in a corporate setting.

 Rhode Island Superior Court, Providence, Rhode Island

 For her first co-op, Ashley conducted in-depth research and drafted memoranda for two judges in cases that involved motion rulings, as well as contract and business law.

 - International Human Rights and the Global Economy

 - Secured Transactions

 Ashley returned to her professional roots with a co-op that built on her years of service as a paralegal non-commissioned officer in the National Guard, while she used her skills as a lawyer to provide legal analysis and advice in the JAG office.